Stochastic1017/Image-filtering-in-R/README.md

 # Image smoothing and Edge Detection in R

-## Implementing a parallel mean filter for image smoothing
+## Implement a parallel mean filter for image smoothing

 ### Function to implement parallel mean filter